REU, Independent Research, and Research Interns

-Our program has two tracks which target students at different points in their education.
-The two tracks differ in the degree of independence students experience when conducting research.
+Our program has three tracks which target students at different points in their education.
+The tracks differ in the degree of independence students experience when conducting research.
 We encourage students of all backgrounds and with varying levels of experience to apply to each of the tracks.
 We review applications, choose a group of students that comprises a diverse mix, and place students in the program that best fits their experience.
-Fifteen to twenty students will be in each track.
-Each of our programs has a ten-week session running June 9-August 16 in 2013.
+Fifteen to twenty students will be in each independent research track.
+In addition, a few research interns will be accepted.
+All 3 programs run concurrently during the ten-week session from June 8-Aug.15, 2014.

 This program targets students who wish to conduct a full-time independent research project in field biology.
 Applicants may be currently enrolled in an undergraduate program, graduates of an undergraduate program, or may be early in their graduate career.
 Students conduct independent research under the supervision of RMBL scientists.

 Independent Research and Course - 8 credits for independent research and 2 credits for the course.

 This program targets students who are relatively new to field biology as well as those who wish to receive additional background training in a particular area.
 Students conduct independent research under the supervision of RMBL scientists (75-80% time) while taking one of two field courses (20-25% time).
 Class size is limited to 12 students/course.
 There are a substantial number of full and partial scholarships, so financial need should not stop students from applying.
 Students will receive various levels of support, depending upon the strength of the application and financial need.
 Courses offered during summer 2014: